 News18 decodes A-SATs and the law governing this location:

-What are Anti-satellite Weapons?
+What are Anti-Satellite Weapons?

 Which international locations have used A-SAT?

-Although no A-SAT machine has yet been utilized in warfare, several nations have shot down their own (defunct) satellites to demonstrate their A-SAT abilties in a display of pressure.
+Although no A-SAT machine has yet been utilized in warfare, several nations have shot down their own (defunct) satellites to demonstrate their A-SAT abilities in a display of pressure.
 However, only the USA, Russia, China, and now India have efficaciously proven this capability.

 Why are A-SATs used?